whoahq/whoa/README.md

 ## Supported Platforms

-Currently, macOS 10.14+ is supported, including recent versions of macOS on M1 processors.
-Support for Windows and Linux is in progress.
+Currently, Windows 10+ and macOS 10.14+ are supported, including recent versions of macOS on M1 and M2 processors.
+Support for Linux is in progress.

 ## Building